 Phone: (205) 975-8397

-His current research interests include: obesity, non-deceptive placebo responses, resistance exercise, mirror visual feedback for pain, movement restrictions in Chronic Fatigue Syndrome, and the effects of carbohydrate restricted diets on systemic inflammation.
+His current research interests include: obesity, non-deceptive placebo responses, resistance exercise, neuro-dynamic strain in Chronic Fatigue Syndrome, and the effects of ketogenic diets on metabolism, inflammation and cancer.